vishalvoid/cohort-2.0-handwritten-notes-harkirat-100xdevs/Notes/Week_6/React_Returns.md

 keys tell react which array item each component corresponds to, so that it can match them up later.
 This becomes important if your array itemscan move eg: due to sorting, get inserted or get deleted.
 A well-chosed key helps React infer what exactly has happened, and make the correct updates to the DOM.

+### Wrapper React Components.

+let's say you want to build this, you will notice a lot of cards on the right look the same. you can create a wrapper card component that takes the inner React component as an input.&#x20;